manymoments/manymoments.github.io/_posts/2019-11-03-authenticated-synchronous-bft.markdown

 published: false
 ---

+Different modeling assumptions under which we construct BFT protocols often make it hard to compare two protocols and understand their relative contributions.
 In this post we discuss *[synchronous](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/)* protocols in the *[authenticated](https://decentralizedthoughts.github.io/2019-07-18-setup-assumptions/)* model (assuming a PKI).

+A protocol is assumed to be running in the [synchronous model](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) assumes that:
+- **Bounded message delay.** All messages will arrive within a bounded delay of $\Delta$.

+A common strengthening of synchronous model is called that *lock-step* model:
+- **Lock-step execution.** Replicas execute the protocol in rounds in a synchronized manner.
+A message sent at the start of a round arrives by the end of the round.

+**Lock-step execution vs. bounded message delay.** Some papers refer to their protocol latency in terms of \#rounds, whereas some others in terms of $\Delta$.
+It turns out that one can obtain lock-step execution from a bounded message delay assumption, by merely using a *clock synchronization* protocol.
+Due to works by [Dolev et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.499.2250&rep=rep1&type=pdf) and [Abraham et al.](https://eprint.iacr.org/2018/1028.pdf), we have solutions with $O(n^2)$ message complexity to achieve such synchronization.
+Specifically, they show that a $2\Delta$ time suffices to implement a lock-step round.
+Thus, conceptually, the two assumptions boil down to just assuming a bounded message delay.

+### Is the synchronous model practical?
+For practitioners, the synchrony assumption may seem strong.
+First, if the bounded message delay assumption does not hold *even* for a single message, then we may have a safety violation.
+Second, lock-step execution may be hard to implement in practice.
+Finally, waiting for multiple rounds/$\Delta$’s implies a high latency to commit.
+Research in the synchronous setting has been improving all of these aspects to bring synchrony closer to practice.

+### The advantage of authenticated synchrony: tolerating a minority corruption
+The [DLS](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) lower bound implies that we cannot tolerate a minority corruption by making weaker assumptions such as partial synchrony/asynchrony.
+The [FLM](https://decentralizedthoughts.github.io/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate/) lower bound implies that  digital signatures/PoW is also necessary to disallow an adversary from simulating multiple parties and tolerate a minority corruption.

 Before we continue here are two subject this post in **not** about:
 1. This post is not about BFT protocol in the partial synchrony model, like the ones discussed [here](https://decentralizedthoughts.github.io/2019-06-23-what-is-the-difference-between/).
 2. This post is not about permissionless BFT protocols, like [Nakamoto](https://bitcoin.org/bitcoin.pdf) [Consensus](https://eprint.iacr.org/2014/765.pdf) in the synchronous model that use proof-of-work and do not assume a PKI.

-To evaluate and compare authenticated synchronous protocols we look at the following dimensions:
+To evaluate and compare authenticated synchronous protocols we analyze them in the following dimensions
 1. Is the solution solving [Broadcast?
 Agreement?](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) or [State Machine Replication](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/)?
 For Broadcast we now that $n>f$ is doable, for Agreement and SMR $n>2f$.
 Solutions for SMR typically require more than just repeating invocations of a single shot agreement.
 2. Is the solution presented in the synchronous model (where each message can be delayed by at most $\Delta$) or in the easier and more simple model of lock-step synchrony (where essentially all messages are delayed by exactly one time unit).
 3. Is the solution resilient to an [adaptive adversary](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/)? or to some weaker form of adversary that requires several rounds before it can adaptively corrupt a party?
 4. The expected number of rounds to terminate (or make a step in the SMR).
 For $n>2f$ we would like to minimize the constant expected number of rounds.
 5. The expected message complexity.
 The expected size of all the words sent by the non-faulty parties before terminating.
 Here we assume that a word can contain a signature.
 6. Bounded message delay $\Delta$ refers to a pessimistic bound for the time it takes a message to arrive.
 In practice, the actual message delay in the network denoted $\delta$, can be much smaller.
 Some synchronous protocols explore *responsiveness*.
 This will be a subject of a later post.

-### Is the Synchronous model practical?
-For practitioners, the synchrony assumption may seem strong.
-First, if the bounded message delay assumption does not hold *even* for a single message, then we may have a safety violation.
-Second, lock-step execution may be hard to implement in practice.
-Finally, waiting for multiple rounds/$\Delta$’s implies a high latency to commit.
-Research in the synchronous setting has been improving all of these aspects to bring synchrony closer to practice.

-### Synchrony vs Lock-Step
-Some papers refer to their protocol latency in terms of \#rounds, whereas some others in terms of $\Delta$.
-It turns out that one can obtain lock-step execution from a bounded message delay assumption, by merely using a *clock synchronization* protocol.
-Due to works by [Dolev et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.499.2250&rep=rep1&type=pdf) and [Abraham et al.](https://eprint.iacr.org/2018/1028.pdf), we have solutions with $O(n^2)$ message complexity to achieve such synchronization.
-Specifically, they show that a $2\Delta$ time suffices to implement a lock-step round.
-Thus, conceptually, the two assumptions boil down to just assuming a bounded message delay.

-### The advantage of authenticated synchrony: tolerating a dishonest minority
-The [DLS](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) lower bound implies that we cannot tolerate a minority corruption by making weaker assumptions such as partial synchrony/asynchrony.
-The [FLM](https://decentralizedthoughts.github.io/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate/) lower bound implies that  digital signatures/PoW is also necessary to disallow an adversary from simulating multiple parties and tolerate a minority corruption.

 |   |  Type | Sync/ Lock-Step  | Adaptive/ Partial  | Round Complex  | Message Complex  | Responsive|
 |---|---|---|---|---|---|---|